blalor/hook-hub/README.md

 pub/sub tools available, but some were too complicated and/or heavy ([PubSubHubbub][PuSH]), and others were too tied to their own standards ([Faye][Faye]).
-What I *really* want is an open-source version of [Zapier][Zapier] or [IFTTT][IFTTT], and Hook-Hub may eventually grow into that, but for now it's little more than a dumb reflector.
-Requests submitted (via `POST` or `GET`) to a publish endpoint are `POST`ed to subscribed callbacks.
-No translation of headers or body is performed.
-You may wish to have your monitoring service (like [Zabbix][Zabbix]) hit a Hook-Hub publishing endpoint and have the request re-broadcast to [Hubot][Hubot] for chatroom notifications, and also to something like [Pagerduty][Pagerduty] to directly contact a person.
+What I *really* want is an open-source version of [Zapier][Zapier] or [IFTTT][IFTTT], and Hook-Hub can eventually grow into that.
+Requests submitted (via `POST` or `GET`) to a publish endpoint are `POST`ed to pluggable subscribers.
+Subscribers can then interface natively with other services, reformat and republish to other webhooks, etc.

+You may wish to have your monitoring service (like [Zabbix][Zabbix]) hit a Hook- Hub publishing endpoint and have the request re-broadcast to [Hubot][Hubot] for chatroom notifications, and also to something like [Pagerduty][Pagerduty] to directly contact a person.
-Since no translation of the initial publish event is performed, the recipients will have to have knowledge of the payload.

 This is not intended for use in an untrusted environment.
 No provisions for preventing DoS-attacks are made, no verification of publishers or subscribers is attempted, etc.

+Any number of subscriptions can exist for any set of types and tags.
+Publishing can also be done via a GET, in which case the query parameters will be converted to a JSON object.

-## tags
+## type and tags

-Subscriptions are connected to publish events by tags.
-When a publish endpoint is created, a list of tags is associated.
-When a subscription is created, a list of tags is provided indicating which types of publish events should be received.
-Publish endpoints may have more than one tag, and subscriptions may be for more than one tag.
-All subscribers whose tags intersect with the tags associated with the endpoint will receive the publish event.
+Events and subscribers are connected via types and tags.
+Each published event has a `type` (inherited from the endpoint configuration) and one or more `tags`.
+Each subscriber registers for events of a given type, as well as an optional set of tags which -- if provided -- must be a subset of the published event's tags in order to be matched.
+This is inspired by [Logstash][logstash]'s types and tags system for connecting inputs, filters, and outputs.

-## scenario
+## scenario: pass-through

+Each event is passed through to all subscribers with no translation.

 Create a publish endpoint with a description and a set of tags: